About

 In the archives of the Glenbow Foundation, a complete record can be found of the first meeting of the Millarville Race Club, dated May 1905.

 Another proud landmark event commenced two years later in 1907 with the introduction of the Priddis & Millarville Fair.
 In 1986 this unique one-day Fair was awarded the Canadian Association of Exhibition’s “Best Local Fair of the Year.”
-Every August we welcome over 6000 guests to our grounds and 2022 will be no exception when we celebrate 113 years of bringing our community together.
+Every August we welcome over 6000 guests to our grounds and since 2016, this special event of bringing our community together has been extended to two days.

 The Races and the Fair paved the way for the creation of five additional events hosted by MRAS:

-• Millarville “Run to the Farmers’ Market “ Half Marathon
+• Millarville “Run to the Farmers’ Market Half Marathon – began in 2012

 For over a century the Millarville Racetrack & Agricultural Society has focused on bringing our community together through agriculture, education, activities, and events.

-Our success lies with the generations of volunteers who dedicated themselves to this facility since 1905.
+Our success lies with the generations of volunteers who dedicated themselves to this facility since 1905 and the sponsors and donors who have generously supported MRAS initiatives.

 In 2014 the Alberta Agriculture and Rural Development implemented a new recognition program for agricultural societies that have been incorporated for 100 years or more.

-In 2020, the MRAS were the recipients of the Government of Alberta’s Innovation Award for our fundraising initiatives and strong ability to adapt our events through success throughout the pandemic.
+l 2020 – Government of Alberta’s Innovation Award for fundraising initiatives and strong ability to adapt our events successfully throughout the pandemic

-In 2022, the MRAS was nominated yet again for the Chamber of Commerce Business of Distinction award for Community Attraction.
+l 2022 – nominated for Chamber of Commerce Business of Distinction Award for Community Attraction

 This short account cannot capture the proud heritage and community spirit MRAS has provided to generations of families in Southern Alberta.
 We invite you to visit us and experience Western Hospitality at its finest.